November 03, 2022 4 min read

-A delicious and classic Peruvian dish that absolutely has to have creamy sauce mixed with ají amarillo dripping on top is the Peruvian rotisserie chicken (you can check out the recipe here.).
+A delicious and classic Peruvian dish that has to have creamy sauce mixed with ají Amarillo dripping on top is the Peruvian rotisserie chicken (you can check out the recipe here.).

-If you’re looking to use this herb in its plain leaf form, you can use them dry to season dishes such as soups or stews.
+If you’re looking to use this herb in its simple leaf form, you can use them dry to season dishes such as soups or stews.

 As you can see, this herb is not only very popular in Peruvian cuisine.
-It’s actually essential for some of the most iconic dishes.
-Don’t think twice when it comes to try out Huacatay.
+It’s essential for some of the most iconic dishes.
+So don’t think twice when it comes to trying out Huacatay.